 Fees Paid/

 Services Rendered Payable

 HK\$'000

-A. dia coming LUZDOO
+200

-Audit services HK\$890
+Audit services

 COMPANY SECRETARY

 Mr. Lam Ka Shun is the Company Secretary.
 The Company Secretary is responsible to the Board and reports to the Chairman from time to time.
 All Directors have access to the advice and services of the Company Secretary to ensure that Board procedures, and all applicable laws, rules and regulations are followed.